mikerourke/square-one/internals/docs/coding-styles.md

 - Indent using 4 spaces.
 - Add blank line at end of file.
 - Use trailing commas for all mulitline items.
+- Surround boolean statements or calculations with parentheses.

 ### File Structure
 - Split external and internal dependencies with line break and comment headers: